-Serbia: Flooded coal mines of Kolubara influencing electricity shortages and imports20.
-June 2014. / News Serbia Energy
+Serbia: Flooded coal mines of Kolubara influencing electricity shortages and imports, News Serbia Energy

 If the most flooded mines would not be capable of working, Serbia will have a shortage of electricity this winter, says Energy Minister Aleksandar Antic.